acse-dc1823/hurricane-satellite-predictor/README.md

     ...
     ```

-### 3. Project Structure
+### 4. Project Structure

-See module level docstrings for module details.
+See module-level docstrings for module details.

 ```